bcgov/bc-bear-dens/README.md

-# bc-bear-dens
+# LUPCE BC Bear Dens Project

-Data management and analysis for the LUPCE Bear Dens project
+This is the home repository for the BC Bear Dens project and serves primarily to house any *data* related issue tickets.
+Actual QA/QC scripts are housed in a separate repository (yet to be created).